meisterhi/se1-bestellsystem/c3-customer-tests/README.md

  * @throws IllegalArgumentException if name argument is null */ public Customer(String name) {
-    setName(name);  // throws IllegalArgumentException when name is null }
+    setName(name);  // throws IllegalArgumentException if name is null }
 ```